Skip to content

 Honoring Civil War Veterans

 Because memorialization is core to our mission, Lakewood is partially waiving the cost to set the markers.
 Additional funds come from groups like local American Legions and Veterans of Foreign Wars (VFWs).
+The researchers from Camp 56, SUVCW do the research, and the VA provides the footstone for veterans at no charge.

 Location